Singapore says will adopt OECD pact to tackle tax cheats by 2018

-“There must be a level playing field among all major financial centres, including Hong Kong, Dubai, Switzerland and Luxembourg, to minimise regulatory arbitrage,” he said in a written response to a parliamentary question.
+“There must be a level playing field among all major financial centers, including Hong Kong, Dubai, Switzerland and Luxembourg, to minimize regulatory arbitrage,” he said in a written response to a parliamentary question.

 Last week, finance ministers and tax chiefs from 51 countries, including Luxembourg, signed up to be “early adopters” of the new OECD standard.

-Singapore, Hong Kong, Switzerland and the United Arab Emirates were not among the signatories, although they have all signalled their intent to adopt the pact.
+Singapore, Hong Kong, Switzerland and the United Arab Emirates were not among the signatories, although they have all signaled their intent to adopt the pact.

 Tharman also said Singapore would only agree to exchange information with countries that can ensure the confidentiality of the data they provide and offer reciprocity.